-2.1 Biofeedback games for stress self-regulation
+2.1 Biofeedback Games for Stress Self-Regulation

-A few studies over the past three decades have explored using biofeedback games to help patients regulate anxiety and stress [10, 12-14, 22-26].
-In these games, biofeedback information is generally presented in the form of an audiovisual display or via game adaptation, which allows users to practice self-regulation skills during gameplay.
-Along with skill acquisition, a handful of studies have also assessed whether relaxation skills learned with biofeedback games transfer to scenarios where biofeedback is not present [10, 12-14, 22].
+A few studies over the past three decades have explored using biofeedback games to help patients regulate anxiety and stress [10], [12], [13], [14], [22], [23], [24], [25], [26].
+In these games, biofeedback information is generally presented in the form of an audio-visual display or via game adaptation, which allows users to practice self-regulation skills during gameplay.
+Along with skill acquisition, a handful of studies have also assessed whether relaxation skills learned with biofeedback games transfer to scenarios where biofeedback is not present [10], [12], [13], [14], [22].
 In an early study, Larkin et al. [14] examined the role of heart rate (HR) biofeedback in reducing cardiovascular responses to stress.
 The authors designed a 2×2 study with HR biofeedback and contingent reinforcement1 as independent factors.
 Participants receiving contingent feedback with HR biofeedback showed a significant reduction in HR during post-training (game without biofeedback and a novel mental arithmetic task) compared to the other groups.
 In a subsequent study, Goodie and Larkin [25] trained participants to lower their HR while performing three tasks (video game, mental arithmetic, handgrip) with HR feedback.
-Then, participants were asked to repeat the three tasks and perform a novel task (spontaneous speech) without HR feedback.
-The authors observed skill retention (i.e., maintaining a low HR) when the three training tasks were performed without biofeedback immediately following the training, but only minimal skill transfer to the novel post-task or when the three training tasks were performed after a delay of 1-2 days.
-Their study suggests that successful skill transfer may require training under a number of conditions that mimic realworld scenarios.
+Then, participants were asked to repeat the three tasks and perform a novel task (spontaneous speech) without HR

+1. In contingency reinforcement, the participant's score was determined by their game performance and ability to maintain a low HR. feedback.
+The authors observed skill retention (i.e., maintaining a low HR) when the three training tasks were performed without biofeedback immediately following the training, but only minimal skill transfer to the novel posttask or when the three training tasks were performed after a delay of 1-2 days.
+Their study suggests that successful skill transfer may require training under a number of conditions that mimic real-world scenarios.

 Researchers have also evaluated the effectiveness of immersive games to provide stress training.
 Bouchard et al. [10] developed an immersive virtual reality video game with auditory and visual biofeedback to teach tactical breathing (a stress management skill) to soldiers.
 The authors compared this game-based relaxation against conventional classroom instructions.
-During biofeedback training, the treatment group played an immersive firstperson shooter game for three 30-min sessions.
-In contrast, the control group received one 15-min briefing on stressmanagement training.
+During biofeedback training, the treatment group played an immersive first-person shooter game for three 30-min sessions.
+In contrast, the control group received one 15-min briefing on stress-management training.
 Following treatment, both groups performed a stressful medical simulation as a post-test, during which no audio-visual feedback was provided.
 The authors found that the biofeedback game was more effective in reducing arousal (measured with salivary cortisol and HR) and also improved task performance during the post-test compared to the control group.